secretGeek/AwesomeCSV/contributing.md

 ## Content of changes

 Please be consistent with other items on the list.
-Include a link, with a short title, followed by a colon and a description of the thing you're linking to.
+Include a link, with a short title, followed by a dash and a description of the item you're linking to.